sehraramiz/divar-auction/README.md

     Auc->>-U: show auction detail page with list of all bidders and auction controls
 ```

-- when auction not exists (started) and the user entering details page want to start an auction:
+- when auction not exists (not started yet) and the user entering details page want to start an auction:

 ```mermaid
 sequenceDiagram